sriharikapu/graph-node/docs/getting-started.md

 ### 1.3 Graph CLI
 Once you have the `subgraph.yaml` manifest and the `./schema.graphql` file, you are ready to use the Graph CLI to set up the subgraph directory.
-The Graph CLI is a command line tool that contains helpful commands for deploying the subgraphs.
+The Graph CLI is a command line tool that contains helpful commands for deploying subgraphs.
 Before continuing with this guide, please go to the [Graph CLI README](https://github.com/graphprotocol/graph-cli/) and follow the instructions up to Step 7 for setting up the subgraph directory.

 Once you run `yarn codegen` as outlined in the Graph CLI README, you are ready to create mappings!
 What this command does is it looks at the contract ABIs defined in the subgraph manifest, and generates TypeScript types for all of the ABIs (actually AssemblyScript types, but more on that later) for the smart contracts the mappings script will interface with, including the types of public methods and events.